scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Make entry of ghost hints better.
     -   Add the ability to determine whether a point is selected or not from python.
-    -   Add a mechanism so the user can ask fontforge to check for the existance of optional libraries.
+    -   Add a mechanism so the user can ask websharpstudios to check for the existance of optional libraries.
     -   Add range checks to some library routines which blindly referenced some BMP arrays with codepoints outside bmp.
 Broken